PythonLinks/awesome-risc-v-soft-cores/README.md

 ### [NanoV](https://github.com/MichaelBell/nanoV/blob/main/README.md)

 A bit serial processor, where the registers rotate.
 On every clock cycle it accesses one 32 bit memory word, where each bit is from a different register.
-Memory is FerroElectric RAM (FRAM, like Flash, but can be written to 10,000,000,000,000 times.
+Memory is FerroElectric RAM (FRAM), like Flash, but can be written to 10,000,000,000,000 times.

 ## 2. ICE40 Soft Cores